yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 ## 4. Scope and Features Of The Project:

 Out of scope:
-- Data ingestion (segmentation and fingerprinting)
+- Raw file data ingestion (segmentation and fingerprinting already done)
-- Creation of fingerprint trace datasets (will use existing data set)
+- Creation of fingerprint trace datasets (using existing data set)
 - Rebalancing of domains between pods (future work)

 Within scope:
-- Creation of cloud native, scalable, containerized, file storage simulator
+- Creation of cloud native, containerized, file storage simulator
 - Selecting size of regions that group together fingerprints
 - Testing techniques to form regions
 - Testing algorithms for intelligent assignment of regions to dedup domains